Skills & Sub-Agents

 2. Automatic Pre-loading: On the first user message, keywords are matched against category keywords to pre-load relevant tools

-3. On-demand Loading: The agent can explicitly load additional categories using load_tool_category
+3. On-demand Loading: The agent can explicitly load additional tools using load_tool

 Loading Tools

-Use load_tool_category to load MCP tools from specific categories:
+Use load_tool to load specific MCP tools by name:

 Available Categories